Chant as Early Music II: Chant Performance and Early Polyphony

 Workshop Sponsor: $100+

-Sponsors will receive an EMM window cling, sticker, and double-wall tumbler with straw; their names or a dedication added to our online list of Sponsors and our online program for the workshop; and our annual newsletter.
+Sponsors will receive an EMM window cling, sticker, their names or a dedication added to our online list of Sponsors and our online program for the workshop, and our annual newsletter.

 Group Registration: If you are associated with a choir, school program, or other group that would be interested in registering with a group rate, please contact Becky Straple-Sovers.